Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ### List subscriptions

-While the `loginWith*` methods of the `@azure/ms-rest-nodeauth` return an `AuthResponse` type containing the authenticated credentials and a list of subscriptions, retrieving Azure subscriptions isn't integrated in the `@azure/identity` package.
+While the `*WithAuthResponse methods of the `@azure/ms-rest-nodeauth` return an `AuthResponse` type containing the authenticated credentials and a list of subscriptions, retrieving Azure subscriptions isn't integrated in the `@azure/identity` package.
 This feature is available through the external [`@azure/arm-subscriptions`](https://www.npmjs.com/package/@azure/arm-subscriptions) package.

 First, install `@azure/arm-subscriptions` by running the following command: